 Students will acquire an internship (service experience) related to their major or career goal to gain experience in an administrative position.
 The internship will involve a student working in a professional setting under the supervision of an employer.
-The purpose of the internship is to facilitate student learning opportunities outside the classroom which will serve to enhance the student's education with hands-on experience with "real world" situations.
+The purpose of the internship is to facilitate student learning opportunities outside the classroom which will serve to enhance

+Indicates courses which consist of both a lecture and laboratory component. the student's education with hands-on experience with "real world" situations.
 Prerequisite: OMT 126, OMT 154, CIS 111 and CIS 112.